Table Of Contents

 9. Explain API documentation.

 Good API documentation is essential to this process.
 It provides a quick reference when working within the program.
-It provides planning, delivery layout, content, and detailed description of each function in the system.
+It provides planning, delivery layout, content, and a detailed description of each function in the system.

 Future of APIs Beyond 2020